snakescriptdev/voice-ninja-server/PROJECT_GUIDE.md

 - **Webhook events** for call start/end
 - **Function call management** (add, edit, remove)
 - **Knowledge base** with multiple file uploads
+- **Payments Page** User first needs to  purchase tokens then only he can do chat with bot.

 ---

 ## 👤 Agent Page

 - Create an **Agent**
 - ⚠️ **Important:** Before chatting with the agent, configure settings (max token limit, etc.) in **Update Agent Page**   Because otherwise bot won't work as we have logic of deducting coins at backend.
+And also Payment is important so that tokens appear to user's account.
 - Add approved domains
 - Configure:
   - Prompt